Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with congestive heart failure (CHF).
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

-One early, pre-clinical project is looking at the period after an infarction and uses focused ultrasound to shrink the size of the infarcted region.
+Focused ultrasound produces precise thermal ablation of the infarcted region to shrink the size of the infarcted region.
 The goal is to achieve the right amount of tissue reduction to offset the post-myocardial tissue expansion that is typically seen.
-This project is in progress, and we will report the results when they are available.
-More research is needed prior to clinical trials.
+A recent publication showed a decrease in tissue strain in the affected region.
+Additional research will likely be needed prior to clinical trials.

 Laughner JI, Sulkin MS, Wu Z, Deng CX, Efimov IR.
 Three potential mechanisms for failure of high intensity focused ultrasound ablation in cardiac tissue.
 Circ Arrhythm Electrophysiol.
 2012 Apr;5(2):409-16. doi: 10.1161/CIRCEP.111.967216.